 - Take an afternoon trip to Monopoli with its grand walls and peaceful harbour

-The beach closest to the town centre is the very famous (and very much photographed) Lama Monachile located a few minutes walk from Piazza Aldo Moro.
-Be warned, the stony beach may not be very comfortable to lay on without some cushioning.
+The beach closest to the town centre is the very famous Lama Monachile located a few minutes walk from Piazza Aldo Moro.
+Be warned, the stony beach may not be very comfortable without some cushioning.
 To make up for it though, it’s flanked by limestone cliffs on two sides and the Ponte Di Polignano from behind.
 An absolutely stunning part of the region.

-If sitting on the stones isn’t for you but you still want to take in the views, there are a few bars to choose from overlooking the beach.
+If sitting on the stones isn’t for you but you still want views, there are a few bars to choose from overlooking the beach.
 I can think of a worse way to spend an hour or two!